joegrover/stereoio/notes.md

         1. echo '{"command": ["playlist-pos", 1] }' | socat - /tmp/mpvsocket [change to playlist position 1]
         2. { "command": ["cycle", "mute"] }
         3. { "command": ["cycle", "pause"] }
 * Can have multiple instances of MPV running with different /tmp/sockets.
-Probably don't want more than like 3 since the Rpi is small and might get over worked.
+Probably don't want too many since the Rpi is small and might get over worked, but it could be worth trying to have the 4 radio stations below all running as separate processes.
+We could have them running as services as well so that they kickoff at startup... hmmmmmm....
+They would all have a different `/tmp/socket` file where commands are sent (by a python script? by a node script? also running as a service).
+When the tuner enters/leaves the stations range it sends the command to cycle that stations mute status.
+We would probably need to keep track of the currently playing station somewhere so that asking google to tune to a different sation or asking for a stop sends the message to the right socket.
+Maybe this means we should use the more explicit

 ## Web radio urls:
 * Rock the Craddle Radio: https://rockthecradle.stream.publicradio.org/rockthecradle.mp3